Special Needs Support For Educators

 Special Needs 101

 An introduction to special needs for Jewish educators.
-By focusing on three of the most common diagnoses seen in Jewish education today (Autism Spectrum Disorders including Asperger’s Syndrome and high functioning autism, Attention Deficit Hyperactivity Disorder, and dyslexia), with workshop gives educators skills, knowledge, and concrete strategies for including students with diverse learning needs which will be immediately applicable to their classrooms.
+Focusing on three of the most common diagnoses seen in Jewish education today (Autism Spectrum Disorders, Attention Deficit Hyperactivity Disorder, and either dyslexia or sensory processing disorder), this workshop gives educators skills, knowledge, and concrete strategies for including students with diverse learning needs which will be immediately applicable to their classrooms.

 Special Needs 201

-Learn how to use observation to maximize success in the classroom.
-Gain the skills and knowledge to identify which of your students’ behaviors result from a disability and which are acting out.
-Learn concrete, usable skills and strategies for addressing behavioral challenges that arise in the classroom.
-Learn how to use observational tools, including video, for self-reflection and incorporating best practices into the classroom.
+What is a student really telling you when they are "acting out" in religious school [or preschool]?
+This workshop will help you gain the skills and knowledge to identify which of your students’ behaviors result from a learning or sensory need and which are acting out, and will teach concrete, usable skills and strategies for addressing those challenges.
+In addition, educators will learn how to use observational tools for self-reflection and incorporating best practices into the classroom.

 Supporting Families with Children With Special Needs

 Educators and community members will learn how to provide support for families who have children with special needs.
-We will discuss parents’ emotional state at the time of diagnosis and throughout their child’s life, identify ways of offering support, review common myths, misconceptions, and assumptions held about and by families who have children with special needs, and cover the complicated topic of language—using person-first language, things that are helpful and not helpful to say around families of children with special needs, and more.
+We will discuss parents’ emotional state at the time of diagnosis and throughout their child’s life, identify ways of offering support, review common myths, misconceptions, and assumptions held about and by families who have children with special needs, and cover the complicated topic of language – using person-first language, helpful/unhelpful things to say around families of children with special needs, and more.
 This presentation includes video clips and role play.

 Creating A Culture of Inclusion

-A. For professionals, teachers, and board members of Jewish institutions
+A. Professionals, teachers, and board members of Jewish institutions; and/or

-Delve into the many ways of creating a culture of inclusion at your institution, raising awareness and offering concrete strategies to make your organization a more welcoming place.
-The presentation includes some background information about common disabilities (Autism Spectrum Disorder, ADHD, dyslexia) as well as practical discussion of what adults and kids can do to raise awareness and help families feel truly welcomed.
+Delve into the many ways of creating a culture of inclusion at your institution, raising awareness and making your organization a more welcoming place.
+The presentation includes some background information about common disabilities as well as practical discussion of what adults and kids can do to raise awareness and help families feel truly welcomed.

-Learn about sensory challenges associated with various disabilities (e.g., over- or under-sensitivity to visual, auditory, or tactile stimulation; over- or under-regulation of the body’s sensory system) and receive training on how to address them.
+In recent years, we have seen an increase in students coming into our classrooms with sensory needs but often lack the tools to address them.
+In this workshop, you will learn about a wide variety of sensory challenges (e.g., over- or under-sensitivity to visual, auditory, or tactile stimulation; over- or under-regulation of the body’s sensory system) and receive tachlis tips on how to respond to them using simple, easily acquired tools.
 This unique, hands-on workshop will be conducted with select items from our INCLUDE Sensory Toolkit.